MrBlankCoding/BreadLang/README.md

 # BreadLang

-BreadLang is a custom programming language implemented in C. It features a complete pipeline from parsing to execution, supporting both a bytecode virtual machine and an experimental LLVM native code backend.
+BreadLang is a custom programming language implemented in C with LLVM JIT compilation.
+It features a complete pipeline from parsing to native code execution using LLVM's Just-In-Time compiler.

 ## Features

-- **Dual Execution Engines**:
-  - **Bytecode VM**: Stack-based virtual machine for portable execution (default).
-  - **LLVM Backend**: Compiles BreadLang code to optimized native executables (experimental).
+- **LLVM JIT Compilation**: Direct compilation to native code using LLVM's JIT engine for optimal performance
 - **Core Language Support**:
-  - Arithmetic operations and expressions.
+  - Arithmetic operations and expressions
-  - Variable declarations and assignments.
+  - Variable declarations and assignments
-  - Control flow (`if`/`else`, `while` loops).
+  - Control flow (`if`/`else`, `while` loops, `for` loops)
-  - Function definitions and calls.
+  - Function definitions and calls
+  - Arrays and dictionaries
-  - Standard output via `print`.
+  - Standard output via `print`
 - **Developer Tools**:
-  - AST Dumper for debugging parsing.
+  - AST Dumper for debugging parsing
-  - Execution tracer for the VM.
+  - LLVM IR emission for inspection
+  - Native executable generation

 ## Build

 ### Prerequisites

-- A C compiler (GCC/Clang) supporting C11.
+- A C compiler (GCC/Clang) supporting C11
-- `make` (optional, for manual build steps).
-- **LLVM** (optional): Required only for the LLVM backend features (`llvm-config` must be in your PATH).
+- **LLVM**: Required for JIT compilation (`llvm-config` must be in your PATH)

 ### Building